grasshide/LMS-Mixtape/README.md

 - pick a date to rediscover your favorite songs added before that day
 - filter option for "dynamic played/skipped value" of the Alternative Play Count plugin
 - export to folder generates a new folder for each export or exports to a folder called "sync" (e.g. for syncthing)
-- queried songs will be marked by a green dot if they already exist in the sync folder
+- search results will be marked by a green dot if they already exist in the sync folder

 ## Requirements